Samish people: Geography

+The Samish also occupied a number of sites in the summer during the seasonal round before returning to their homes in the colder months.

+Culture

 Language

 The Samish language is a dialect of the Northern Straits Salish (Lkungen) language; a close sister language is Southern Straits Salish (Clallam or Klallam.
 Both are in the Central Coast Salish branch of Coast Salish, itself a branch of the large Salish(an) language family (Tim Montler 1999: "Language and dialect variation in Straits Salishan".
 Anthropological Linguistics 41 (4): 462–502, Kuipers, Aert H. Salish Etymological Dictionary.
 Missoula, MT: Linguistics Laboratory, University of Montana, 2002.
 ISBN 1-879763-16-8) Coast Salish.

 In 1990, the Canadian Museum of Civilization published A Phonology, Morphology, and Classified Word List for the Samish Dialect of Straits Salish, by Brent D. Galloway (Canadian Ethnology Service, Mercury Series Paper #116).
 This is the first grammatical sketch and extensive word list for the Samish dialect; it was based on linguistic field work by Galloway with the last-known remaining speakers.
 Galloway's recorded tapes are on file with the Museum of Civilization and the Samish Nation.
 Three or four fluent or partially fluent speakers remain as of 2013.

+Subsistence

+Traditionally, the Samish gathered camas (qwlhól) in the spring, notably on the small islets surrounding Lopez Island.
+Clams were dug in the early summer on the south shore of Lopez Island among other locations.
+They hunted seals with the Swinomish around Smith Island.

+Spring salmon (yómech) was trolled for in the channel between Lopez and San Juan islands.
+Halibut (só7tx̲) was caught in the early summer off Lopez, Blakely, and Cypress islands.
+In midsummer, sockeye salmon (séqey’) were caught in reefnets along Lopez Island.
+Late runs of silver salmon (qéchqs) and dog salmon (kw’ólexw) were caught in the streams on the mainland in the fall.